andrescera/X79-X99-X299-OPENCORE-EFI-CATALINA-BIGSUR/README.md

  - HUANANZHI FOLDER F8 or TF "DSDT-HUANANZHI.aml"
  - MACHINIST FOLDER, Bunch of SSDT
+ - JINGSHA SZMZ X99 Dual, Bunch of SSDT

+ All of them tested with BIOS-IEGINEER's BIOSES

+ <a href="https://github.com/BIOS-iEngineer" target="_blank">https://github.com/BIOS-iEngineer</a>

  ```
 Copy all them from the specific ACPI/"FOLDER" depending on your motherboard to ACPI/ and activate them on config.plist>ACPI>add